 Top with a splash of ginger ale.

-I like to use a cinnamon sugar rim.
-Combine ⅛ teaspoon cinnamon and 1 tablespoon sugar in a shallow dish.
-Dip the rim in water or run a wedge of lemon over the rim.
+I like to use a cinnamon sugar rim to garnish the individual sangria glasses.
+Combine a quarter teaspoon of cinnamon and one tablespoon of sugar in a shallow dish.
+Run a wedge of lemon over the rim of the glass.
 Run the rim gently through the cinnamon sugar mixture and set aside until ready to serve.

 Red and green grapes also make for pretty garnish.
 Add them in with and/or in place of the apple and orange slices.